Frank and Katharine Coppes House

-Frank and Katharine Coppes House, also known as the Victorian Guest House, now known as of January 2022, The Coppes House Bed and Breakfast, is a historic home located at Nappanee, Elkhart County, Indiana.
+Frank and Katharine Coppes House, also known as the Victorian Guest House, is a historic home located at Nappanee, Indiana.
 It was built between 1887 and 1893, and is a 2 1/2-story, Queen Anne style frame dwelling.
 It has a complex hipped and gable roof and features a two-story, round corner tower with a conical roof and second story porch.
 It has a one-story wraparound porch and sheathed in clapboard and fish scale shingles.

 It was added to the National Register of Historic Places in 1990.
 It is located in the Nappanee Eastside Historic District.

 History

 Construction on the house was started in 1887 and completed in 1893.
 It is the work of local architect, Henry Frazier, who also designed the Dietrich Block, and Price Hospital (both extant).
 Frazier designed "most of the good homes of capitalists of Nappanee," as well as structures in Bremen, Goshen, and other nearby towns.
 Frazier, born in 1849, was a teacher and carpenter, becoming an architect in 1887.
 The house has an irregular plan, exhibiting elements of the Queen Anne style, i.e.; as protruding bays, variously sized and shaped windows, a round tower, sunburst motives, and fish scale shingles.
 The interior of the house is equally elaborate, with heavy oak paneling and woodwork, stained glass windows, glass pocket doors, and many original bathroom fixtures and tiles.
 The house retains a high degree of integrity.

 The home of Frank's brother, John, is located across Madison Street to the west.
 Like the Frank and Katharine Coppes House, the John Coppes House is an elaborate Victorian-era structure.
 However, its integrity is diminished because of the addition of synthetic siding and a number of interior alterations.
 The house of another brother, Samuel, was demolished in the 1930s.
 Frank Coppes was an early and important citizen of Nappanee.